colinjnash/cnashwebsite2023/content/posts/my-first-post.md

 ## Conclusion

-Overall, remember that a layoff isn't a personal reflection of your skill, but rather a confluence of forces outside of your control.
+Overall, remember that a layoff isn't a reflection of your skills or abilities, but rather a confluence of forces outside of your control.
 A company that doesn't see it that way is probably not a good fit for many people.
 To all those who have been affected by the tech layoffs, feel free to reach out if there's anything I can do.